Section Menu

 Courses

-All students must take one Italian language course (either Italian Language 101 for 4 credits, OR Italian Language and Culture for 3 credits) AND a 1-credit academic field trip course: "Food and (Multi)Culture in Italy" in Turin.
+• REQUIRED COURSES: One Italian language course (either Italian Language 101 for 4 credits, OR Italian Language and Culture for 3 credits) AND a 1-credit academic field trip course: "Food and (Multi)Culture in Italy" in Turin are required.
 The full cost of this course will be included as part of your standard Rollins tuition fee.

 Transfer of Credit

-All students live in shared, fully-furnished apartments in the neighborhoods of Trastevere, Monteverde, and Gianicolense within a 30-minute commute of AUR.
-These neighborhoods are on the west side of the city, just south of the Vatican, and tend to be a bit quieter.
-They’re quite close to the historic center of Rome and conveniently located for access to public transportation.
+• All students live in shared, fully furnished apartments with 2-3 double bedrooms, lounge/living room, kitchen, and bathroom(s) in the neighborhoods of Trastevere, Monteverde, and Gianicolense within a 30-minute commute of AUR and conveniently located for public transportation.

-ISA includes day and overnight excursions to locations of interest in Italy.
-While excursions vary term-to-term, past locations include the island of Capri, the town of Sorrento, the ruins in Pompeii, Florence and the Chianti region, and the medieval hill towns of central Italy.
-In addition, students can also participate in excursions offered through AUR—these are an additional cost but are subsidized by the University so are offered at a great, discount price.
+• ISA includes day and overnight excursions to locations of interest in Italy.
+Excursions vary term-to-term, with past locations include the island of Capri, the town of Sorrento, the ruins in Pompeii, Florence and the Chianti region, and the medieval hill towns of central Italy.

 Things to Consider